himanegi/leetsouls/README.md

 # LeetSouls: Code Extractor

 LeetSouls is a browser extension that extracts code from LeetCode contest problems and converts it into an editable C++ template, ready for use in your preferred IDE.
+Perfect for LeetCode enthusiasts looking to optimize their contest workflow and focus more on problem-solving rather than setup.

+## Tech Stack

+- JavaScript
+- Chrome Extension APIs
+- DOM Manipulation

 ## Features